wp-plugins/simple-music-widget/readme.txt

 4. Drag and drop 'simple music widget' in the widget area
 5. Configure the widget

+== Frequently Asked Questions ==

+= Can I upload music files directly from my website? = Yes, you can upload music files by going to 'Media > Add New' and select or drag your audio file.
+Once the file uploaded, copy the location (example.com/files/my-audio.mp3) and paste it in the 'Direct URL' field in the widget settings.

+= Can I have multiple widgets? =
+Yes, you can have multiple widgets with different songs.

 == Screenshots ==
 1. Widget settings.
 2. Simple music widget - Google Chrome.